briandoyle81/adventOfCode2021/README.md

 Part 2 was straightforward but took 30 lines and 30 minutes, mostly because I have a hard time with complicated logic statements.

+# 13
+Pretty simple for part 1, part two was fast and a ton of fun!
+Very clever!